verifereum/funding/vyper/vyper-verified-compilation.md

 Incidental objectives include:

 1. Developing and formalising semantics for Vyper (or a substantial subset thereof) in HOL4
-2. Creating a formal model of EVM execution that accurately captures all relevant behaviors
+2. Creating a formal model of EVM execution that accurately captures all relevant behaviours
 3. Implementing an executable compiler within the logic that preserves source program semantics

 Incidental objective 1 is partially covered by an already-awarded grant from the ESP (Ecosystem Support Program) (ID: FY25-1892), and work is already underway.
 Substantial work towards incidental objective 2 has been done already as part of the [Verifereum](https://verifereum.org) project.